EvitaKnits/Cashflow-Companion/wireframes.md

 Returning home...

 ## 4. Add, edit or delete an expense
-OK, in which budget would you like to add, edit or delete an expense?
+OK, in which budget would you like to add, edit or delete an expense?<br>
 Please type the corresponding letter and hit enter: [____]

 Budget:['Miscellaneous']
 Total Spent: £[102]
 Amount Budgeted: £[200]<br>

-Most Recent Expenses: <br>
+Most Recent Expenses:

 1. Cat food: £10
 2. Hot chocolate: £2
 3. Gift for Anna: £80